corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/config-users/creating-users.md

 ## Changing Passwords

-You can your own password using the POST method of the [/api/v5_2/user/selfpassword endpoint](../../reference/rest-api/openapi.html#tag/RBAC-User-API/operation/post_user_selfpassword).
+You can change your own password using the POST method of the [/api/v5_2/user/selfpassword endpoint](../../reference/rest-api/openapi.html#tag/RBAC-User-API/operation/post_user_selfpassword).
 For example:

 {{< tabs >}}
 {{% tab name="Bash"%}}